jilion/sublimevideo-wordpress/readme.txt

 = Master =
 * Fixed a "Undefined property" warning visible in debug mode.
+* Allow nested shortcode for the "src" attributes.
+* The plugin now generates unique DOM id for video elements.
+* Refactor the SublimeVideoShortcodes class.

 = 1.5.2 =
 * Fixed a warning visible in debug mode.